CorvusRom-Devices/device_realme_r5x/README.md

-# Device Tree for Realme 5, Realme 5s, Realme 5i
+# Unified OSS Device Tree for Realme 5, Realme 5s, Realme 5i & Realme 5 NFC

-The Realme 5, Realme 5s, Realme 5i are mid-range smartphones from Realme.
+The Realme 5, Realme 5s, Realme 5i, Realme 5 NFC are mid-range smartphones from Realme.
 These are announced and released in August 2019, November 2019,January 2020.

 ## Device specifications